Welcome to the Motor Vehicle Inspection Bureau, a division of the Department of Safety and Permits.

 - Moved from another parish?
-Although you should have your vehicle inspected asap, you will not have to pay any late fees until the Louisiana State tag expires.
-Before it expires, you will need to get an Orleans parish tag.
+Although you should have your vehicle inspected asap, you will not have to pay any late fees until the Louisiana state tag expires.

 If your vehicle fails inspection, the station will issue you a 30-day temporary brake tag, along with reasons failure.
 This temporary tag is proof that the vehicle has been inspected and is considered legal and valid.
 It must be posted on the lower driver's-side corner at all times during this period.